Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Historical mortgage interest rates in New Hampshire

 New Hampshire mortgage rates usually align with or fall below the national average.
-Rates are expected to stick below the 4% level in 2020.
+Rates stuck below the 4% level in 2020.
 Compare lenders and loan programs to find the right mortgage rate and loan terms for your homeownership goals.

 More guides on Finder